-Students that cannot bring their own laptops may request a school-issued laptop for use during the school year.
-A limited number of PTSO Grants are available for families that qualify.
+Students who cannot bring their own laptops may request a school-issued laptop for use during the school year.

 Laptop Extended/Accidental Warranties – We highly recommend acquiring extended warranties that go beyond the default warranties manufacturers offer.